Toufa7/Cub3D/Questions_answers.md

 How to write pixels on top of image ?

-    So after creating your image you'll need to call mlx_get_address to retrive the memory address of that pixels
+    So after creating your image you'll need to call mlx_get_address to retrive the memory address of that pixels ??

     We pass the reference in ordre to set that current data address

+    Now that we have created our image it's time to push them to window